mmusin/Cqrs/readme.md

-## Incptum.Cqrs ##
+## Lykke.Cqrs ##

+Based on Inceptum.Cqrs

-Incptum.Cqrs simplefies implementation of cqrs approuach in software developement.
+Lykke.Cqrs simplefies implementation of cqrs approuach in software developement.
 It takes care of

 * commands and events routing
 * processing prioritization

-Incptum.Cqrs depends on the following packages
+Lykke.Cqrs depends on the following packages

 * Inceptum.Messaging - transport abstraction
 * NEventStore - event sourcing